- Primary position:

 - Senior Lecturer - on research leave

-My first book, The Nation's Mantelpiece, focussed on the history of the National Gallery, London.
+My first book, The Nation's Mantelpiece, focussed on the history of the National Gallery, London http://www.nationalgallery.org.uk.
 In addition to considering how the worlds of art, business and high politics interacted in the nineteenth and twentieth century this study considered the different ways in which historical change has been understood and represented.
-I became interested in how new theories of transmutation changed how Victorians perceived the historical past, and have since explored how ideas of "development" influenced the thinking of eminent Victorian statesmen, authors and historians, including W. E. Gladstone, Charles Kingsley and E. A. Freeman.
-I am currently writing a textbook on Victorian responses to evolution for Continuum, and organized a conference on Freeman with Alex Bremner of the University of Edinburgh, held at the Gladstone and John Rylands Libraries in June 2012.
+I became interested in how new theories of transmutation changed how Victorians perceived the historical past, and have since explored how ideas of "development" influenced the thinking of eminent Victorian statesmen, authors and historians, including W. E. Gladstone, The Rev. Charles Kingsley and E. A. Freeman.
+I wrote a textbook on Victorian responses to evolution http://www.bloomsbury.com/uk/evolution-and-the-victorians-9781441130907/, and organized a 2012 conference on Freeman with Alex Bremner of the University of Edinburgh (a proceedings volume is currently in press).

 The University of Southampton's electronic library (e-prints)